gshowalt/VirusPopModel/README.md

 ### The Equations ###

-Equations in this system were modeled on those from given in [*Quantitative Viral Ecology* by Joshua Weitz (2015)](https://press.princeton.edu/books/hardcover/9780691161549/quantitative-viral-ecology) These modles use simple differential equations to build interacting populations of bacteria (B) and viruses (V) by modeling their change as a function of time and nutrient concentration (N), such as:
+Equations in this system were modeled on those from given in [*Quantitative Viral Ecology* by Joshua Weitz (2015)](https://press.princeton.edu/books/hardcover/9780691161549/quantitative-viral-ecology).
+These models use simple differential equations to build interacting populations of bacteria (B) and viruses (V) by quantifying their change as a function of time and nutrient concentration (N).

 Bacterial Population
 > dBdt = growth - infection - death